-There are many reasons why Benjamin Franklin‘s portrait is in the highest US bill denomination .
-So important was Benjamin Franklin that his portrait is on 10.8 billion $100 notes in circulation as of December 2015 according to the Federal Reserve.
+There are several good reasons why Benjamin Franklin‘s portrait is in the highest US bill denomination .
+So important was Benjamin Franklin that his portrait is on 17.7 billion $100 notes in circulation as of December 2021 according to the Federal Reserve.

 Franklin played a key role in building the nation.
 He was the most important founding father, he was the oldest and the one who had contributed the most to the cause of independence.
 Franklin signed the Treaty of Alliance with France, convincing the French government to support America against powerful Britain.
 He also worked out loans and trade with European countries.
 He was the only founding father to have signed the three most important documents that led to Independence: Treaty of Alliance with France, Treaty of Paris and the Declaration of Independence.
 He was also one of the signers of the Constitution.
 In addition to being an outstanding statesman, Franklin was also an entrepreneur and a scientist.
 He was the most famous American in Europe in the 18th century.

 The decision to honor Franklin on the $100 bill was made by the U.S. Department of the Treasury, specifically by the Secretary of the Treasury.
 This decision was influenced by the above factors, and the desire to represent a diverse group of notable figures on U.S. currency.
 The Department of the Treasury also sought input from various sources, including historians, scholars, and the general public, when making the decision.